I sat me down to watch upon a bank

 Uses

 If you are looking for a great vine that needs little care, you can’t beat coral honeysuckle.
-Any plant IMG_1678that tolerates clay and black walnut trees, and is not a favorite of deer or rabbits, is a winner in my book.
+Any plant that tolerates clay and black walnut trees, and is not a favorite of deer or rabbits, is a winner in my book.

 This wonderful plant was named the wild flower of the year in 2014.